 Some students or parents paying for tuition might be better candidates for college tuition insurance than others.

-For students with preexisting conditions that can be covered by a policy, it can be a good idea to purchase coverage, especially if it’s a condition that is known to keep the student bedridden or otherwise unable to function for weeks or months at a time.
-The reimbursed tuition money could be put toward medical bills.
+For students with pre-existing conditions that can be covered by a policy, it can be a good idea to purchase coverage, especially if it’s a condition that is known to keep the student bedridden or otherwise unable to function for weeks or months at a time.
+The reimbursed tuition money could be put toward medical bills or a future semester in college.

 If you have more than one child in college, a tuition insurance policy could help you recoup costs for a student experiencing an issue that you could then put toward other college expenses.